Zach-Shim/Asssembly/README.md

 # Disassembler or DASM FOR SHORT

 ## TODO List for this week:
-TBD

-## Current Opcode You Are Working On:
 Zach:    N/A
-Brendan: MULS
+Brendan: Print DATA for invalid words
-Lucas:   Bcc
+Lucas:   Writing to File

 ## Updates:
 <p>